-TABLE 14 - Natural and man-made barriers
+TABLE 18 - Natural and man-made barriers

-Freshwater morphology structures Number Dist Comment Barriers to migration 3 10-20 km 2 natural, 1 artificial
+Freshwater morphology structures Number Dist Comment Barriers to migration 1 5-10 km Artificial

-Table 14 summarises the occurrences of morphological structures within the contributing catchment area up to a distance of 20 kilometres from the designated shellfish area.
+Table 18 summarises the occurrences of morphological structures within the contributing catchment area up to a distance of 20 kilometres from the designated shellfish area.
 Map 28 illustrates this.
 Any impacts associated with barriers, which could include impacts on flow, sediment movement and fish migration, are likely to be localised.

-There are 3 barriers to fish migration within the catchment but none of them occur in the vicinity of the shellfish area.
-These are therefore unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 artificial barrier to fish migration within the catchment but, because it does not occur in the vicinity of the shellfish area, it is unlikely to be affecting shellfish water quality in this shellfish area.